-Since the early 1920s, the most common monetary policy tool in the U.S. has been open market operations.
+The most common monetary policy tool in the U.S. is open market operations.
 These take place when the central bank sells or buys U.S. Treasury bonds in order to influence the quantity of bank reserves and the level of interest rates.
 The specific interest rate targeted in open market operations is the federal funds rate.
 The name is a bit of a misnomer since the federal funds rate is the interest rate that commercial banks charge making overnight loans to other banks.
 As such, it is a very short term interest rate, but one that reflects credit conditions in financial markets very well.